Fewnity/Xenity-Engine/Web site sources/src/script_api_reference/engine/application/application.md

 ---
 ### GetGameDataFolder
-Return the game folder (folder where you can write data)
+Return the game folder (folder where you can write data).
 ```cpp
 bool GetGameDataFolder()
 ```